neil-hsopc/automated_debugging_complex_systems/README.md

 -- 2028-29: Extrapolate to Electrical systems (grids, PLCs, SCADA), Electronics systems (embedded devices, IoT) and Technology systems (applications, microservices, cloud infra)

--- 2030-31: Create a generic framework and publishable work in journals for the above
+-- 2030-31: Create a generic framework and publishable work in journals and conferences for the above